docker-hy/docker-hy.github.io/pages/completion.md

 4. Sign into the Moodle space with your University of Helsinki user ID and the enrolment key.

+5. Do the "Final Exercise" exam in moodle.

 Please note!

 · Registration for the course through the Open University is possible until Jan 23, 2020.